chaz303/Visualize-Insert-Sort/README.md

 * `cd ./Visualize-Insert-Sort/`
 * `google-chrome ./index.html`

-For extra fun, try slowly moving the mouse back and forth over the image as it is sorting.
+For extra fun, try slowly moving the mouse back and forth over the colored bars as they are being sorted.

 <p align="center">
 <img src="./img/step1.png">